 This website uses cookies.
 By continuing to use this site, you accept our use of cookies.

 All internship openings are posted in the ULA Intern Career Center.
 We encourage interested students to create profiles and upload their cover letters and resumes before the intern job postings open.
-When a sufficient number of qualified applications are received intern postings are closed - this can occur as early as 5-10 business days after jobs are posted.

 June-August: Create a profile and upload a cover letter and resume in the ULA Intern Career Center

-September-November: ULA conducts interviews and makes offers
+September-December: ULA conducts interviews and makes offers

 December-May: ULA Staffing works closely with interns to coordinate required preparations prior to their arrival